dart-lang/language/working/1426-extension-types/feature-specification-views.md

 ## Change Log

 2022.08.30
-  - Used inspiration from the [extension struct][1] proposal to simplify and improve this proposal.
+  - Used inspiration from the [extension struct][1] proposal and various discussions to simplify and improve this proposal.

 2021.05.12
   - Initial version.